lmc297/BTyper/README.md

   <a href="http://biopython.org/DIST/docs/install/Installation.html"> Biopython v.
 1.6.9</a>

   <a href="https://github.com/Homebrew/homebrew-science/blob/master/blast.rb">BLAST+ v.
-2.4.0</a>
+2.4.0 or higher</a>

   <a href="https://github.com/Homebrew/homebrew-science/blob/master/spades.rb">SPAdes v.
-3.9.0</a>
+3.9.0 or higher</a>

   <a href="https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation">SRA toolkit v.
-2.8.0</a>
+2.8.0 or higher</a>

   2. Download the BTyper's source file, and store it in your directory of choice: